CarbonLDP/carbonldp-js-sdk/doc/README.md

 getAPIDescription():Promise<Carbon.APIDescription.Class>
 ```

-Returns the API description of the connected platform in the instance of Carbon
+Returns the API description of the related CarbonLDP Platform.